RetroMotion: Retrocausal Motion Forecasting Models are Instructable: Experiments

 \section{Experiments}

-In this section, we evaluate the motion forecasting performance of our method using the Waymo Open Motion \citep{ettinger2021large} and the Argoverse 2 Forecasting \citep{wilson2023argoverse} datasets.
+We evaluate the motion forecasting performance of our method using the Waymo Open Motion \cite{ettinger2021large}, the Argoverse 2 Forecasting \cite{wilson2023argoverse}, and the V2X-Seq \cite{yu2023v2x} datasets.
 Afterwards, we show that regular training of motion forecasting leads to the ability to follow goal-based instructions and to adapt basic directional instructions to the scene context.
-Furthermore, we analyze learned density representations using forecasting metrics, mixture weights, and metrics for neural regression collapse \citep{andriopoulos2025prevalence}.
+Furthermore, we analyze learned density shapes and measure neural regression collapse \citep{andriopoulos2025prevalence} to interpret learned representations.